NitBravoA92/hello-microverse/README.md

 ```
 This will show you a log with details about errors (if any) and changes that would be necessary to solve those errors and improve the code.

-_NOTE: Please only modify the HTML and CSS files.
+**Note**: Please only modify the HTML and CSS files.
 Do not modify the configuration files of the project.

 ## 👥 Authors <a name="authors"></a>